-The Nature Conservancy encourages sustainable development by seeking the best science and partners with indigenous people to strengthen their rights as environmental stewards.
+The Nature Conservancy (TNC) encourages sustainable development by seeking the best science and partners with Indigenous people to strengthen their rights as environmental stewards.

 Inner Mongolia is experiencing increasing pressure on its natural resources.
 Sustainable grazing management improves the quality and productivity of grasslands while helping to increase the grazing income of local communities.